 Will Medicare require me to have a primary care physician?

 It’s suggested that you have a primary care doctor, but it’s not mandatory.
-When you select a doctor, it’s best to choose someone that will accept Medicare.
+When you select a doctor, choosing someone who will accept Medicare is best.
 This ensures you have coverage when you see them.

 How Can Medicare Supplemental Insurance Help After Your Welcome to Medicare Visit?